isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_STRUCT_OPS/hid_bpf_ops.md

 `#!c int (*hid_device_event)(struct hid_bpf_ctx *ctx, enum hid_report_type report_type, u64 source)`

 This function/program is called whenever an event is coming in from the device.
-The callback is executed in the context of an interrupt and may therefor not be [sleepable](../../syscall/BPF_PROG_LOAD.md#bpf_f_sleepable).
+The callback is executed in the context of an interrupt and may therefore not be [sleepable](../../syscall/BPF_PROG_LOAD.md#bpf_f_sleepable).

 **Parameters**